OrgFlow/docs/src/commands/flow-out.md

 uid: command_flow_out
 title: flow:out
 stackBased: true
+starterEdition: true
+proEdition: true
+enterpriseEdition: true
 ---

 ## Description

 @concept_flowout metadata.
-Deploys metadata for a particular @concept_environment from your Git repository to the Salesforce organisation.
+Deploys metadata for a particular @concept_environment from your Git repository to the Salesforce organization.

-This command can also be used to validate a deployment without actually making any modifications in the Salesforce organisation.
+This command can also be used to validate a deployment without actually making any modifications in the Salesforce organization.

 ## Options